phidang/project_eurecom/code/ReadMe.md

 - saveAllFrames: save all frames with recognized faces on them.
 Boolean value (True or False).
 Default: False
 - combineVideo: combine all the frames with recognized faces on them into a single video.
 Boolean value (True or False).
 Default: False
 - multi: Detect multiple faces in each frame.
 With this turned off, the script only recognizes the largest face in each frame.
 Boolean value (True or False).
 Default: False.
 - threshold: Save only the frames that are predicted with confidence higher than this threshold.
 Float number.
-Default: 0.0
+Default: -1.0, this means frames are not saved.
 - resizeVideoRatio: Resize the input video before processing by a ratio.
 Float number.
 Default: 1.0